How to Add a WooCommerce Booking Filter Widget On Your WooCommerce Bookings Site

 WooCommerce Bookings Filter, on the other hand, adds the cherry on top by letting users filter through the available listings and fine grain their search according to their own availability.

 With this feature, users can save crucial time and quickly find the right booking that’s available when they are.
+This plugin streamlines the user experience and increases your store’s conversion rate by making it easy for customers to find what they need.

 Read on to learn how to integrate booking filters for WooCommerce with your WooCommerce booking plugin.

-Step 1: Install the Plugin
+Step 1: Install the Available Search for WooCommerce Bookings Plugin

 To improve the user experience of your store and save your users the annoyance of error messages, the first step is to gear up with the right tools.